 Careful attention has been taken to prepare the property for weddings and events.
 Every detail has been meticulously analyzed and crafted to align with era-appropriate architecture and style in order to maintain the historic authenticity of the property.

 The Elizabeth Furnace Name

 In 1746, John Jacob Huber patented 400 acres of land in northern Lancaster County.
 The Huber House (pictured below) is the oldest building on property.
 As early as 1750, John Jacob Huber had built and put in a blast furnace, where he cast five-plate stoves for the Pennsylvania market.
 Huber’s daughter, Elizabeth, married one of his employees – a young German named Heinrich Wilhelm Stiegel.
 Heinrich Wilhelm Stiegel, William Stiegel or the Baron von Stiegel, is synonymous with some of the most highly collectible colonial-era decorative glass in America.
-Stiegel bought out his father-in-law’s interest in Elizabeth Plantation in 1757 and with backing from wealthy Philadelphia investors, constructed most of the buildings that survive in the core of the campus today.
+Stiegel bought out his father-in-law’s interest in Elizabeth Furnace in 1757 and with backing from wealthy Philadelphia investors, constructed most of the buildings that survive in the core of the campus today.
 Stiegel also rebuilt the furnace and renamed it Elizabeth Furnace for his wife.
 Centuries later, and we still honor that name today.

 The Iconic Bell Tower

 The Bell Tower’s unique design and architecture has become an iconic spot on property.
 Back in the 1700s the bell’s ring would notify the community about important gatherings and meal times.
 After 250+ years, it still operates today and is just one of several unique features to the Elizabeth Furnace Experience.